Your Guide to Proper Pre- and Post-Workout Meals

 What to Eat Before Cardio

 Again, if exercise is light, eating may not be necessary.
 This especially serves true if trying to lose weight, as a 500-calorie snack exceeds calories burned during a 30-minute jog.
-However, one should not ignore hunger nor automatically forego a pre-cardio snack if exercise is longer in duration or intense.
+However, one should not ignore hunger nor automatically forego a pre-cardio snack if exercise is longer in duration or intensity.

 Eating healthy carbohydrate sources before a cardio session can keep muscles fueled and improve physical performance.
 A small amount of protein can be helpful, too, although fat intake should be kept to a minimum.